 I studied the craft and improved my writing.
 I spoke from the heart.
 That was what I was proud of.
 What I put out to the world was authentic and oozing with passion.
 I had fun doing the blog.
 Then people started to notice.

-I got offers to visit hotels and restaurants mostly in Manila the capital of the Philippines.
+I got offers to visit hotels and restaurants, mainly in Manila, the capital of the Philippines.
 People started to notice the blog!

 Then COVID Happened.

 It all went downhill for me when COVID 19 started.
 For someone whose blog was aptly named Erik the HUNGRY TRAVELLER.
 I was f*cked!
-Travel was restricted, you were not allowed to go out of the house, and restaurants were closed.
+We were not allowed to travel and had to stay at home.

 I hated that year!
-Yes, we can all talk about the positive effects of the pandemic but let’s be honest.
+Yes, we can all talk about the positive effects of the pandemic, but let’s be honest.
 The previous year brought more harm than good.
-And no matter how we sugarcoat and maintain a positive outlook, needless to say, the year was extremely shitty!
+And no matter how we sugarcoat and maintain a positive outlook, needless to say, the year was highly shitty!

 My Worst Writing and Source of Inspiration

-If I were a singer-songwriter I would have to declare my 3rd album (my 3rd year) as the worst album I have ever created.
-I lost touch with reality and I became too desperate to fit in and to change the concept of my site.
+If I were a singer-songwriter, I would have to declare my 3rd album (my 3rd year) as the worst album I have ever created.
+I lost touch with reality, and I became too desperate to fit in and change my site’s concept.
 I gave away my creative freedom in exchange for popularity.

-Yes, I got noticed especially from the Cebu Philippines market, which I never bothered nor cared to focus on during the past years.
-But looking back at my work.
+Yes, I got noticed, especially from the Cebu Philippines market, which I never bothered nor cared to focus on during the past years—but looking back at my work.
 I hated it!
-I hated the fact that I became too mainstream.
-That I submitted to the whims of others who also had vested interest.
+I wouldn’t say I liked the fact that I became too mainstream.
+I submitted to the whims of others who also had vested interest.

 The writing was good.
 But it was not the authentic me.
 But now I know better.

 The 4th year of Erik the Hungry Traveller as a PH Content Creator.
-I wanted to write but never really got any good inspiration from January to March of this year.
-Plus when I back-read most of my post last year it sent shivers to my spine.
-It was just not who I am nor the whole concept that I wanted Erik the Hungry Traveller to head.
-This was primarily the reason why I lost all my creative input.
+I wanted to write but never really got any excellent inspiration from January to March of this year.
+Plus, when I back-read most of my post last year, it sent shivers to my spine.
+It was not who I am nor the whole concept that I wanted Erik the Hungry Traveller to head.
+It was primarily the reason why I lost all my creative input.

 Taking some time off to look back and reassess my blog helped a lot.
 It made me realize my strengths and that I have been holding back my potential all along.
 The insecurities mixed with how the pandemic changed my mental wellbeing turned me into someone I am not.

 With that said, I want to do it on my accords.
 Listening to my gut and taking the direction where I feel and think is the right one for the brand.
-I started this blog with the passion in my heart and the desire to continuously improve.
+I started this blog with the passion in my heart and the desire to improve continuously.

 A Rebranding Until It is Safe to Travel Again

 This whole post in its entirety is just a rant about how not to lose your authentic self despite all the noise going around.
-2021 is way better than last year but I have accepted the reality that traveling is not going to happen for me this year.
+2021 is way better than last year, but I have accepted the reality that traveling will not happen for me this year.

 The Changes for the ETHT Brand

-I still am to talk about food, restaurants, and even hotels but the website will now also talk about Wellness and Mental Health.
+I still am to talk about food, restaurants, and even hotels, but the website will also speak about Wellness and Mental Health.

-As someone who has been a mental health ambassador I have always wanted to talk about wellness on my blog but never really had the opportunity to do so until now.
-And with my Life Coach accreditation that I finally got this year, I can say I also have the authority and credibility to touch on topics on Life and Being Healthy in Mind and Spirit!
+As someone who has been a mental health ambassador, I always wanted to talk about wellness on my blog but never really had the opportunity to do so until now.
+And with my Life Coach accreditation that I finally got this year, I can say I also have the authority and credibility to touch on Life and Being Healthy in Mind and Spirit!

-Incorporating my professional background on mental health brings in more dynamics for this site (I hope) and it also grounds me on my purpose on why despite last year’s unfortunate turn of events I still decided to continue my ETHT journey and career.
+Incorporating my professional background in mental health brings in more dynamics for this site (I hope).
+It also grounds me on my purpose on why I still decided to continue my ETHT journey and career despite last year’s unfortunate turn of events.

-4 years of ETHT!
-More focused on the Philippines – Cebu
+Four years of ETHT!
+More focused on the Philippines – Cebu.

-This new chapter for the ETHT brand will be focused on fun yet thought provoking and quality posts.
-I now know where I wish to head and I am now more centered and focused on my platform.
+This new chapter for the ETHT brand will be focused on fun yet thought-provoking and quality posts.
+I now know where I wish to head, and I am more centered and focused on my platform.
 So I do hope for my audience of 4 years you do still get to stick around as I embark on a new year!
 A year of more meaningful and authentic insights!

-Finally, from the bottom of my heart, I truly am very grateful to all those who visited and cheered for this site for 4 amazing years.
+Finally, I truly am very grateful to all those who visited and cheered for this site for four incredible years from the bottom of my heart.
 Onwards we go!